 This Is Not A Still Life

-Corrie Furner is an artist living in the Riverina.
+Corrie Furner is an artist based in Canberra, Australia.
 Since graduating, Corrie has exhibited in Brisbane in The Gas at Griffith University Art Museum and awarded the Survey Co.
 Art Award Highly Commended.
 She also exhibited at Metro Arts with Cut Thumb Laundry and The Laundry Artspace in residency.
 The Laundry Artspace is an artist run initiative headed by Aishla Manning, Chloe Waters and Naomi O'Reilly.

 In Melbourne, Corrie exhibited Fluoro and was one of thirteen local and international light artists who exhibited as part of Globelight curated by light artist James Tapscott.
 The exhibition took place at Anita Traverso Gallery and Abbotsford Convent.
 Other artists included Sean Diamond, Paul Kirk, Greg Giannis, Leslie Labonne and Ilze Kundzina, Kate Geck, Rob Jones, Mandy Clarke, James Tapscott, and Point of View.
 More info here.

 Julie Montgarrett and Sarah McEwan, of the Cad Factory, curated three exhibitions over a three year period.
 Corrie participated in Re//Assembling and Re//Constructing.
 The all female group included twenty-two artists, Guest speakers included, Dr Jacqueline Millner focusing on critical conversations in contemporary art and Melbourne artist of CoUNTess blog Elvis Richardson.
 Read more here and here.